jan060/BIMM143/Class11/Class11.md

 Introduction to the RCSB Protein Data Bank (PDB)
 ================================================

+The PDB archive is the major repository of information about the 3D structures of large biological molecules, including proteins and nucleic acids.
+Understanding the shape of these molecules helps to understand how they work.
+This knowledge can be used to help deduce a structure's role in human health and disease, and in drug development.
+The structures in the PDB range from tiny proteins and bits of DNA or RNA to complex molecular machines like the ribosome composed of many chains of protein and RNA.

 Download CSV file from PDB website and anaylze the PDB statistics.

 ``` r